mukeshkumar1451/Data/README.md

 Step 02 | Open the loan created as per precondition | Loan Summary | Loan Number from precondition | The system loads the loan in editable state | NA

 4. Business validation steps:
-- Generate only positive / intended behavior validations.
+   - Generate only positive intended behavior validations.
-- Each step must validate exactly one business rule.
+   - Each step must validate exactly one rule.
    - No duplicate validations.

 5. Expected Results:
    - Must begin with “The system”.
-- Must clearly describe intended enforcement, visibility, or workflow behavior.
+   - Must clearly describe intended enforcement, visibility, workflow behavior, or automatic dependency behavior.
    - Do NOT use:
      verify
      check
      ensure
      confirm
      should
      may
      if applicable

 6. Requirement Mapping:
    - All business validation steps must map using:
      {user_story_id}_AC_XX
    - Login and Logout must use NA.

 7. Screen Names:
    - Must remain consistent across all steps.
    - Use exact functional screen labels.

 ============================================================
 MANDATORY TERMINATION STEP